galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 >
 {: .details}

-* You can create a phylosec object using this workflow:
+* You can create a phylosec object using these tools:

 > <hands-on-title> Create phyloseq </hands-on-title>
 >